yipengk/yipeng.github.io/essays/final-project-idea.md

 •Notification Settings<br>

 ## Use case ideas
-•New users access the login page and, after logging in, navigate to the homepage to post their travel plans.
+•New users access the login page and, after logging in, navigate to the homepage to post their travel plans.<br>
-•Users browse other travel plans to find suitable travel companions or plans.
+•Users browse other travel plans to find suitable travel companions or plans.<br>
-•Users receive notifications about travel plans that match their settings and decide to contact the poster for collaboration.
+•Users receive notifications about travel plans that match their settings and decide to contact the poster for collaboration.<br>

 ## Beyond the basics
-•Sharing detailed information about destinations, such as accommodation, transportation, attractions, etc.
+•Sharing detailed information about destinations, such as accommodation, transportation, attractions, etc.<br>
 •User review and recommendation system.